 New Faculty Appointments Announced at the University of Toronto’s Rotman School of Management.

-Toronto – Ten faculty appointments across six academic areas for the 2019/20 academic year were announced today at the University of Toronto’s Rotman School of Management.
+Toronto – Ten faculty appointments across five academic areas for the 2020/21 academic year were announced today at the University of Toronto’s Rotman School of Management.
 The appointments help to strengthen the research and teaching activities at the Rotman School.

-Additionally, six faculty members appointed to the University’s Faculty of Arts and Science, University of Toronto Scarborough or the University of Toronto Mississauga have received cross-appointments at the Rotman School.
+Five faculty members with appointments at the University of Toronto Scarborough have received cross-appointments at the Rotman School.

 The Rotman School of Management is located in the heart of Canada’s commercial and cultural capital and is part of the University of Toronto, one of the world’s top 20 research universities.
 The Rotman School fosters a new way to think that enables our graduates to tackle today’s global business challenges.
 For more information, visit www.rotman.utoronto.ca.

 University of Toronto